-We need to ensure an adequate and secure supply of medical radionuclides, for both diagnostic and therapeutic purposes.
-For example, many cancer therapies have been cancelled or significantly delayed due to vulnerabilities in I-131 supplies.
+A: Ensure an adequate and secure supply of medical radionuclides, for both diagnostic and therapeutic purposes.
+For example, many cancer therapies have been cancelled or significantly delayed due to vulnerabilities in I-131 supplies in the last six months.
 Diagnostic imaging using Tc-99m was limited on occasions in the last year due to shortages of Mo-99.
 The suggestion is to expand production capacity for medical radionuclides by supporting development of a new research reactor in the UK.